Parkm465/telecom-churn-prediction/README.md

 # Customer Churn Prediction (IBM Telco Dataset)

 ## Defining the Problem
-In business, customer churn—the rate at which customers stop using a product or service—is a major challenge.
+In business, customer churn, the rate at which customers stop using a product or service, is a major challenge.
 Retaining existing customers is significantly cheaper than acquiring new ones, making churn prediction a critical business task.

 This project builds a machine learning pipeline to predict whether a customer is likely to churn, using demographic information, service usage, and billing data.
 Beyond predictive performance, the goal is to identify the key drivers of churn and translate model results into actionable business insights.